xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/updating-configuration-files.md

 :::note
 In the following example, we are changing the template file from the `default-conf`, not the direct configuration file from the `conf`.
-The reason for that is in that way we are able to change environment variables in the container via deploy CR.
+The reason for that is in that way we are able to change environment variables in the container via release CR.
 Those variables are used during the startup of the pod. to evaluate template placeholders to the target file in the `conf` folder.
 :::